Obiz/Common/README.md

 It is based on/built on top of lots of different well-known projects, like [Symfony](http://www.doctrine-project.org/) and [Doctrine](http://www.doctrine-project.org/).
-Basically, Obiz\Common provides an environment to work with some concepts, such as Entities, Entity Repositories, Entity Managers, Strategy Providers and so on.
+Basically, Obiz\Common provides an full environment to work with some concepts, such as Entities, Collections, Repositories, Entity Managers, Strategy Providers and other kinds of abstraction tools.